Describing me in DnD's terms

 Spring 2010

 Coming back to the test four months later and dealing differently with the assorted false dichotomies and questions where none of the answers are apt for me, I came out as a lawful neutral human druid/sorcerer (4th/3rd) with Str=12, Dex=13, Con=11, Int=14, Wis=13 and Cha=11.
 On the lawful-chaotic axis, I'm fairly evenly spread; reading the one point difference favouring lawful as truly making me lawful seems inappropriate when both neutral and chaotic are only one point behind; I'd read the same details as indicating neutral on this – a fairly clear example of balance.
 For good/evil, I'm tied between good and neutral with evil at zero; so, likewise, the form's neutral conclusion seems inappropriate; at the very least, I obviously lean towards good.
 So I'd read the form's own detailed answers as putting me on true neutral or neutral-good, not lawful-neutral.
 As before, on race, halfling is just one point behind human, with elf close behind.
 The change in class is interesting; sorcerer and druid both get six points, with fighter, monk, ranger and wizard all on two and everything else negative.
-A few hours later, deliberately chosing the other answer wherever I'd previously considered two roughly well-matching (or, at least, not so poorly matching as the others), I emerged as a lawful good human ranger/sorcerer (4th/3rd) with Str=13, Dex=16, Con=11, Int=16, Wis=13 and Cha=16; again, I read the alignment details as favouring neutral good, but at least this time it agreed with me on good.
+A few hours later, deliberately choosing the other answer wherever I'd previously considered two roughly well-matching (or, at least, not so poorly matching as the others), I emerged as a lawful good human ranger/sorcerer (4th/3rd) with Str=13, Dex=16, Con=11, Int=16, Wis=13 and Cha=16; again, I read the alignment details as favouring neutral good, but at least this time it agreed with me on good.
 Elf, halfling and half-elf all tied for second place, on ten points, behind human on thirteen.
 For class, ranger and sorcerer tied with a mere four points each; next, on two points, were fighter, monk, wizard and even paladin.
-Druid has dropped to −17, but I've now read enough of the site's FAQ to recognise this as including a −21 penalty for not matching alignment; with my reading of alignment as neutral good, it would thus also have had four points, tying with ranger and sorcerer; the same adjustment would also wipe out paladin and monk.
+Druid has dropped to −17, but I've now read enough of the site's FAQ to recognize this as including a −21 penalty for not matching alignment; with my reading of alignment as neutral good, it would thus also have had four points, tying with ranger and sorcerer; the same adjustment would also wipe out paladin and monk.
 Indeed, a little gentle nudging of some ambivalent answers away from lawful then turned me into a neutral good human druid (7th level), with elf and halfling tied on twelve points, barely behind human on thirteen; ranger and sorcerer are still on 4, with fighter and wizard on two; all other classes had negative scores.

 So, in autumn I was a wizard/sorcerer; in spring I'm a druid or a ranger/sorcerer.
 Despite being tall, I'm almost a halfling.